-2).
+Up to 2012 a gradual increase in the number of asylum applicants can be noted within the EU, after which the number of asylum seekers rose to 431.000 in 2013, 627.000 in 2014 and close to 1.32 million in 2015 (Figure 2).
 The five largest groups of first time asylum applicants by citizenship were: Syrians, Afghan, Albanians, Kosovans and Iraqis.
 Eighty-three per cent of the first time asylum seekers in the EU-28 in 2015 were less than 35 years old, with nearly 3 in 10 applicants were minors aged less than 18 years old.
 Thus, more than 88.000 of the asylum applicants are considered to be unaccompanied minors.
 The distribution of first time asylum applicants by sex shows that more men than women were seeking asylum last year.
 Among the younger age groups, males accounted for 55 % of the total number of applicants.
 In 2015, fifty-two per cent of first instance asylum decisions in the EU-28 resulted in positive outcomes (i.e. refugee or subsidiary protection status granted), or in an authorisation to stay for humanitarian reasons.
-With fourteen per cent the share of positive final decisions based on appeal or review was considerably lower.2
+With fourteen per cent the share of positive final decisions based on appeal or review was considerably lower.

-In the last months the number of arrivals has dropped in most EU Member States, but remains high compared to the same period in 2015.
-The decrease is mainly due to deal agreed between the EU and Turkey whereby irregular immigrants to the EU would be turned back to Turkey, in exchange for increased support for the migrant response in Turkey.3
+In the last months the number of arrivals has dropped in most EU Member States, but remains high.
+The decrease is mainly due to the deal agreed between the EU and Turkey whereby irregular immigrants into the EU would be returned back to Turkey, in exchange for increased support for the migrant response in Turkey.